Dyess B-1s support 76th ROK Armed Forces Day

 |Downloads:

-This work, Dyess B-1s support 76th ROK Armed Forces Day, by SSgt Holly Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dyess B-1s support 76th ROK Armed Forces Day [Image 9 of 9], by A1C Emma Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.